auth0-developer-hub/api_lumen_php_hello-world/README.md

-# Lumen/PHP: API Basic Access Control Code Sample
+# Lumen/PHP: API Basic Role-Based Access Control (RBAC) Code Sample

-This PHP code sample demonstrates **how to implement authorization** in Lumen API servers using Auth0.
+This PHP code sample demonstrates **how to implement Role-Based Access Control (RBAC)** in Lumen API servers using Auth0.

 This code sample is part of the ["Auth0 Developer Resources"](https://developer.auth0.com/resources), a place where you can explore the authentication and authorization features of the Auth0 Identity Platform.

-Visit the ["Lumen/PHP Code Sample: Authorization For Basic APIs"](https://developer.auth0.com/resources/code-samples/api/lumen/basic-authorization) page for instructions on how to configure and run this code sample and how to integrate it with a Single-Page Application (SPA) of your choice.
+Visit the ["Lumen/PHP Code Sample: Role-Based Access Control For Basic APIs"](https://developer.auth0.com/resources/code-samples/api/lumen/basic-role-based-access-control) page for instructions on how to configure and run this code sample and how to integrate it with a Single-Page Application (SPA) of your choice.

 ## Why Use Auth0?